Best Google Meet Alternatives (2026) — 4+ Options Compared

 What is the best free alternative to Google Meet?

 The best free alternative to Google Meet is Zoom, which offers 40-min meetings, 100 participants.
+Other excellent free options include Microsoft Teams and Jitsi Meet.
+These free alternatives provide core functionality comparable to Google Meet without the cost barrier.

 Is there an open-source alternative to Google Meet?